plowteam/donut/README.md

 # Building

-Clone the code using: `git clone --recursive https://github.com/plowteam/donut.git`
+Clone the code using: `git clone --recursive https://github.com/plowteam/donut.git`, build following the instructions below and then copy the assets folder and the original game files into the `build/bin` folder.

 ## Windows